pretix/pretix-docs/docs/guides/customer-accounts.md

 #### Using pretix as an SSO provider

-If you want to use pretix as an SSO provider, navigate to :navpath:Your organizer → :fa3-user: Customer accounts → SSO clients: and click the :btn-icon:fa3-plus: Create a new SSO client: button.
+If you want to use pretix as an SSO provider, navigate to :navpath:Your organizer → :fa3-user: Customer accounts → SSO clients: and click the :btn-icon:fa3-plus: Create credentials for a new SSO client: button.

 The checkbox next to "Active" is enabled by default.
 Disable it if you want to disable SSO integration with the client in question.